dojo/docs/shrinksafe/index.rst

 Usage
 =====

+Shrinksafe can operate on a list of file or urls, or if none are specified it will use stdin.
+Output goes to stdout, which may be redirected to a file or process.

 .. code-block :: javascript

   java -jar shrinksafe.jar bigcode.js > smallercode.js   Compresses bigcode.js to smallercode.js

   java -jar shrinksafe.jar file1.js file2.js file3.js > combined.js   Compresses three files into one

-  cat /mydir/*.js | java -jar shrinksafe.jar
+  mygeneratorscript | java -jar shrinksafe.jar

   java -jar shrinksafe.jar http://myhost/mypath/foo.js > bar.js